Have you, or someone you know, been diagnosed with asthma? If so, you probably have lots of questions.

 Asthma is a chronic condition, meaning it needs to be monitored and controlled over a lifetime.

 Anyone can get asthma, although it’s usually first diagnosed in young people.
-Currently, about three million Canadians have asthma.
+Currently, more than 3.8 million Canadians have asthma.

 Living with Asthma